hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-api-node.md

 /bin/stacks-node start --config /src/stacks-node/Config.toml
 ```

-You can verify the stacks-blockchain instance running on the ports 20443-20444:
+You can verify the stacks-blockchain-api instance running on the ports 20443-20444:

 ```sh
 $ docker ps --filter name=stacks-blockchain$